TL;DR How NP Students Can Find Free Preceptors and Clinical Sites

 Step 1: Plan strategically

 When it comes to finding a free preceptor, the earlier you start, the better your chances of securing the clinical experience required to fulfill your degree requirements as an NP student.
+Students are encouraged to start searching for a preceptor at least 6 months before their rotation begins.
 Waiting until deadlines approach puts you at a disadvantage, competing for the same overbooked preceptors as everyone else.
 A clear, strategic plan allows you to stay ahead and explore every opportunity to find the perfect preceptor.
+The entire process of finding a preceptor can be overwhelming due to program deadlines and limited local preceptors.

 How to create a plan that works for clinical rotations